Synthesis

 • Time decay always works against the option buyer; the seller always benefits from time passing

-• Protective put = unlimited upside; Covered call = caps upside
+• Protective put preserves unlimited upside; covered call caps upside

-• Forwards have counterparty risk; futures do not (clearinghouse eliminates it)
+• Forwards carry counterparty risk; futures do not (clearinghouse eliminates it)

 • Futures margin is a performance bond, NOT a margin loan; no interest is charged